 Executive Summary

 The development, selection, and organization of textbooks, documents and instructional materials for a class is a matter of a faculty member's professional judgment.
 In some cases, the preparation and sale of such materials to students raises concerns of potential copyright violations and conflicts of interest.
-This policy describes University procedures for addressing these concerns, specifies the primary criteria for selection, and lists actions required of the faculty to ensure appropriate and timely selection of materials.
+This policy describes University procedures for addressing these concerns, specifies the primary criteria for selection, and lists actions required of the faculty or departments to ensure appropriate and timely selection of materials.
 Both federal law and University of North Carolina policies require that institutions take steps to control the cost of instructional materials; a list of current best practices designed to mitigate costs to students is provided below and their use strongly encouraged.

 I. Policy Statement

-The instructor of any course has the responsibility to select the textbooks and/or instructional materials for use in teaching the course, using his or her professional judgment and avoiding conflicts of interest.
+The instructor of any course or the academic department has the responsibility to select the textbooks and/or instructional materials for use in teaching the course, using their professional judgment and avoiding conflicts of interest.
 These textbooks and/or instructional materials may be made available to students in print or electronic formats and may include but are not limited to:

 textbooks;